Taiwan Adventist International School: Curriculum

 The schools curriculum consists primarily of the standard courses taught at college preparatory schools across the world.
 All students are required to take classes in the core areas of English, basic sciences, mathematics, a foreign language, and social sciences.
+TAIS offers Advanced Placement courses based student interest.

+TAIS is a Nantou County Experimental School, also carrying an accreditation in the U.S. Teaching Faculty are subject certified through accredited programs.

 Spiritual aspects

 All students take religion classes each year that they are enrolled.
 These classes cover topics in biblical history and Christian and denominational doctrines.
 Instructors in other disciplines also begin each class period with prayer or a short devotional thought, many which encourage student input.

-Weekly, the entire student body gathers together in the auditorium for an hour-long chapel service.
+Weekly, the entire student body gathers together in the auditorium for chapel services.

 Outside the classrooms there is year-round spiritually oriented programming that relies on student involvement.